deskos-xp/serverTree/readme.txt

-<strong>Backup directory files and their metadata, including xattrs, acls, and permissions.
-Think of it like rsync, but more like tar, or zip, plus scp with extra features.</strong>
+Backup directory files and their metadata, including xattrs, acls, and permissions.
+Think of it like rsync, but more like tar, or zip, plus scp with extra features

 #cpio archive format now added
 -c,--cpio